controlremoto/devops/Infrastructure-as-code/Kubernetes/mongodb-express-app/index.md

 ### 4. MongoDB ConfigMap (`mongo-configmap.yaml`)

 This file defines the configuration map for MongoDB.
 It contains non-sensitive configuration data that the MongoDB pod needs to function correctly.

+## Troubleshooting

+- If you use minikube, don't forget to start your `minikube tunnel`.
+- For POC purpose the `ME_CONFIG_BASICAUTH` has been configured to `false`, this is not recommended on live environments.